hxu47/sbert-search-bar/README.md

 * app.py - streamlit app python script

 * engine.py - creates embeddings for the overall projects text data and generates and saves index (FAISS object) for inference.

+* monitor_data.py - compares the data currently on db storage vs the data used to train the model in production.
+If there is descrepencies, `DATA UPDATE REQUIRED` will be printed while `DATA UPDATE NOT REQUIRED` will be printed otherwise

+* validate_changes.py - will validate code changes and possible data changes during model development and improvements.
+It will focus on the impact of the search index results.
+If results are still not affected, `CHANGE VALIDATION: SUCCESS` will be printed while `CHANGE VALIDATION: FAILURE` will be printed otherwise.

 ### Execution Steps: